pyomeca/biosiglive/docs/paper.md

 # Acknowledgements

-This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) through the CREATE OPSIDIAN program, the WSERC discovery of M. Begon, and the Pôle lavallois d’enseignement supérieur en arts numériques et économie créative , Appel à projet 2020 - projet eMusicorps.
+This work was supported by the Natural Sciences and Engineering Research Council of Canada (NSERC) through the CREATE OPSIDIAN program, the NSERC discovery of M. Begon, and the Pôle lavallois d’enseignement supérieur en arts numériques et économie créative , Appel à projet 2020 - projet eMusicorps.

 # References